-Being a pharmacist (also known as chemist or druggist), requires a Doctor of Pharmacy (Pharm.D.) degree to practice in the United States.
+Being a pharmacist (also known as a chemist or druggist), requires a Doctor of Pharmacy (Pharm.D.) degree to practice in the United States.
 Pharmacists can work in retail settings, hospitals, private medical practices, online pharmacies, pharmaceutical wholesalers, or for the federal government.
 Admission to pharmacy school requires taking the Pharmacy College Admissions Test (PCAT).

-What is the PCAT?
+What Is the PCAT?

 The PCAT is a computer-based standardized test administered by Pearson Education, Inc. What does the PCAT measure?
 This standardized test evaluates a test taker’s general academic ability and scientific knowledge necessary for a pharmaceutical education.